makise-homura/rumia/README.md

     * `gethdd_cmd`: Check a consistency of remote computer's disk.
 Should return 0 on success and non-null on failure.
 On success, should print either nothing, `OK`, or percentage of used space on disk (without the percent sign).
-In the latter case, rumia will dispaly it and colorize the output: 0..70% is light gray, 71..90% is yellow, 91..100% is bright red.
+In the latter case, rumia will display it and colorize the output: 0..70% is light gray, 71..90% is yellow, 91..100% is bright red.